gymrek-lab/TRTools/README.rst

 * HipSTR_
 * PopSTR_ version 2 or higher

+See our description of `example use cases and features <https://trtools.readthedocs.io/en/latest/CALLERS.html>`_ of each of these tools.

 ..
     please ensure this list of links remains the same as the one in the main README